-After you prepare those W-2 Forms, they must be distributed to employees and filed with the Social Security Administration.
+After you prepare those W-2 forms, they must be distributed to employees and filed with the Social Security Administration.
 Here are the dates to remember: W-2 forms must be given to employees by the end of January, for the prior year's wages.
-You must also file W-2 forms with the Social Security Administration by January 31 (not February 28, as in previous years.
-This new earlier W-2 filing date begins in 2017, for 2016 taxes.)
+You must also file W-2 forms with the Social Security Administration by January 31.
 If you are using payroll accounting software, the software should take care of the tax issue for the employee W-2s.

 How Do I Handle This Issue?

-1. Don't get ahead of yourself and don't try to over-think this.
+- Don't get ahead of yourself and don't try to over-think it.
 Hand out paychecks when they are typically distributed.
 If you are trying to calculate payroll taxes yourself, it might be wise to consider getting payroll software.